Physical Education aims to provide an enjoyable and balanced programme

 Thomas Tallis School has outstanding P.E. facilities which enable us to operate a broad based curriculum and also a variety of lunchtime and after school activities.

-Post 16 students can study the Level 3 Extended Diploma in Sport.
+Post 16 students can study the Level 3 Extended Diploma in Sport or the level 3 Extended Certificate in Sport.

 Clubs operate during lunchtimes and after school for the benefit of all students.